BerAceituno/nvm-conv/README.md

   5. -cc   :   (optional) Output .CSV file with the camera poses in the point cloud for visual odometry (includes <focal length> <Centroid WXYZ> <XYZ> <radial distortion>).

-  6. -t    :   (optional) if given the separatio for the .CSV files will be a tab.
+  6. -t    :   (optional) if given the separation for the .CSV files will be a tab.
 ```

 **Distributed under an MIT License**